biluyb/Ethio-Calendar-Bot/README.md

 ## Usage

-The bot can be found on Telegram at @pagumebot.
+The bot can be found on Telegram at @pagumebot or use the link https://t.me/pagumebot.
 Users can start the bot using the /start command, select their preferred language, and then choose a conversion method from the menu.
 Dates should be entered in the DD/MM/YYYY format.

 ## Implementation Details